 The activities of Bank of Montreal and its subsidiaries in the United States are subject to federal and state supervision, regulation and examination by bank regulatory and other governmental agencies.
-As a foreign bank, Bank of Montreal is subject to the International Banking Act of 1978 and Regulation K. The Board of Governors of the Federal Reserve System (the "Board") and state banking regulators oversee the operation of our branches and offices in the United States.
+As a foreign bank, Bank of Montreal is subject to the United States International Banking Act of 1978, the United States Bank Holding Company Act of 1956, and related regulations.
+The Board of Governors of the Federal Reserve System (the "Fed Board") and state banking regulators oversee the operation of Bank of Montreal's branches and offices in the United States.

-Being "well capitalized" and "well managed" under applicable Board standards, Bank of Montreal and its bank holding companies in the United States were designated as financial holding companies on April 10, 2000.
+Being "well capitalized" and "well managed" under applicable Fed Board standards, Bank of Montreal and its bank holding companies in the United States were designated as financial holding companies on April 10, 2000.
 This status allows a broader range of financial, non-banking and merchant banking activities to be undertaken.
-Bank of Montreal and its subsidiaries own 3 insured depository institutions in the United States that are engaged in cash management, commercial and retail banking and are subject to various laws and regulation and examination by The Office of the Comptroller of the Currency.
-Board approval is generally required for acquiring voting shares (in excess of 5%), control or all or substantially all of the assets of a bank holding company, bank or savings association.
+Bank of Montreal and its subsidiaries own 3 insured depository institutions in the United States that are engaged in cash management, fiduciary activities, and commercial and retail banking and are subject to various laws and regulation and examination by The Office of the Comptroller of the Currency.
+Fed Board approval is generally required for acquiring voting shares (in excess of 5%), control or all or substantially all of the assets of a bank holding company, bank or savings association.

-Bank of Montreal is engaged in a number of financial activities and businesses in the United States, many of which are subject to regulation by the Board and other applicable federal and state agencies.
-The Securities and Exchange Commission and state securities regulators regulate broker-dealer subsidiaries.
+Bank of Montreal and its subsidiaries are engaged in a number of financial activities and businesses in the United States, many of which are subject to regulation by the Fed Board and other applicable federal and state agencies.
+The Securities and Exchange Commission (the "SEC"), the Financial Industry Regulatory Authority and state securities regulators regulate broker-dealer subsidiaries.
+The SEC and state securities regulators regulate registered investment advisor subsidiaries.
 Insurance agency businesses are regulated by state insurance regulators.
 Provisions of the Federal Reserve Act place certain limitations and restrictions on the transactions between Bank of Montreal-owned insured depository institutions and Bank of Montreal and its affiliates.